 - Blacksmithing: Create objects from steel by heating and forging the metal, and using tools to hammer, bend, and shape.
 Arc + Flame uses both gas and coal forges for blacksmithing classes.
 Keep in mind, most smithing classes are physically demanding and also hot in temperature!
 Blacksmithing classes at Arc + Flame are available as 3-Hour Sampler, Workshops, Night Courses and Date Nights.

 NOTE: Students under the age of 16 MUST contact Arc + Flame Blacksmithing Director (Candace Martens) for an evaluation prior to enrolling in a smithing class.
 Candace can be reached at email@example.com or 585-617-9644.
 Interested Students MUST COMPLETE this underage student APPLICATION prior to meeting with Blacksmithing Director.

-Blacksmithing Technique: Blacksmithing
+Smithing Technique: Blacksmithing